Melissa Flores

 Melissa Flores Godínez (born March 22, 1998) is a Mexican model and beauty pageant titleholder who was crowned Mexicana Universal.
 She represented Mexico at the Miss Universe 2023 pageant in El Salvador.

 Personal life

-Flores was born on March 22, 1998, in Venustiano Carranza, Michoacan.
-She received a degree in psychology from the Contemporary University of the Americas, and is currently pursuing a specialization in cosmetics.
+Flores was born on March 22, 1998, in Venustiano Carranza, Michoacán.
+She received a degree in psychology from the Contemporary University of the Americas and is currently pursuing a specialization in cosmetics.

-She is currently Director of Culture and Tourism of the Government of Venustiano Carranza where her role is to promote social, cultural and educational work.
+She is currently Director of Culture and Tourism of the Government of Venustiano Carranza, where her role is to promote social, cultural and educational work.

 Pageantry

 Miss Earth México 2018

-Flores joined and won Miss Earth México 2018, which took place at the Plaza Principal del Pez Vela in the city of Manzanillo, Colima; on 3 June 2018, representing the state of Michoacán.
+Flores joined and won Miss Earth México 2018, which took place at the Plaza Principal del Pez Vela in the city of Manzanillo, Colima, on 3 June 2018, representing the state of Michoacán.